leeroybrun/visual-search/README.md

 ## How

-Compute features of all images inside Odoo
+Compute features of all products images.

 Image can be in multiple products, so use MD5/SHA sum to make it unique (as an ID).
 Then for each sum, link the associated products.